-At St. Peter’s School, we recognize the value and importance of representing and celebrating world cultures in the classroom.
+At St. Peter’s School, we recognize the value and importance of celebrating world cultures in the classroom.
 Research shows that learning a second language improves brain functionality, builds multitasking skills, strengthens memory, and increases both perceptiveness and self-confidence.
 Furthermore, speaking more than one language promotes and preserves linguistic diversity.
 For these reasons (and more below), we introduce our students to French in Preschool and teach it all the way through Eighth Grade.

 - More than 220 million people speak French on five continents, making it the second most widely learned foreign language after English and the sixth most widely spoken language in the world.

 - After English and German, French is the third most widely used language on the Internet.

 - French is both a working language and an official language of the United Nations, the European Union, UNESCO, NATO, the International Olympic Committee, the International Red Cross, and international courts.